IlyaSemenov/node-data-cleaner/packages/data-cleaner-koa/README.md

 ## Schema options

-The cleaner creator accepts the following schema options:
+The cleaner is configured with the following schema options:

 - `body`: body cleaner (optional)
 - `files`: files cleaner (optional)